makehackvoid/mhvdb2/contributing.md

 ## PEP8 compliance

-Travis is now checking pep8 and pylint compliance before running the application tests using flake8.
+Travis is now checking pep8 and PyFlakes compliance before running the application tests using flake8.
 The ```setup.cfg``` includes the settings for flake8 - at this stage just that lines can be up to 99 characters instead of the default 80.
 You can install flake8 locally using ```pip install flake8``` or your editor may have a flake8 plugin.

 ##Python Environment